truyvietnam/fetch-app-download-link/README.md

 You can find list of old Minecraft Bedrock version update ID I am using in [here](https://github.com/MinecraftBedrockArchiver/Metadata/blob/master/w10_meta.json)

+Some old versions are deleted so you can't download it from Microsoft

 # Credit
 [MCLauncher](https://github.com/MCMrARM/mc-w10-version-launcher) - Minecraft Bedrock launcher that allowed us to degrade MC Bedrock version